jmangt/test-driven-puppet/rspec.md

 end
 ```

+[The Rspec documentation](https://relishapp.com/rspec/) [4] site is the resource to use when it comes to syntax and features.
+So I will not go into to much detail on it.

 ---

 [1] puppetlabs_spec_helper gem - This repository is meant to provide a single source of truth for how to initialize different Puppet versions for spec testing :https://github.com/puppetlabs/puppetlabs_spec_helper